nielsbasjes/energy/docs/README.md

 Status
 ====
+Deprecated.
+No longer under development.

-Under development, unfinished, unstable, only a pre-ALPHA version was released.
+~~Under development, unfinished, unstable, only a pre-ALPHA version was released.~~

 Or simply put: **Works on my machine ... will probably melt yours ...**